 Knowing that this piece was once in the collection of someone who was acquainted with Marylin and Joe Chorlton personally, and who purchased a lot of Cybis, I strongly suspect that this was some sort of test piece or maybe created as a special order or gift.
 The rose she holds is definitely of 1970s or 1980s workmanship.
 In fact, it had become detached from her hands at some point and was only placed there for photography purposes when these pictures were taken.
 Because she is cast from the First Flight mold but isn’t affixed to a base, she is probably four inches high.

-She is ¾” taller/higher overall than the original “Firsts”, and I am not completely certain that she is cast from the same mold as they were.
+She is ¾” taller/higher overall than the two retail “Firsts” (First Flight and First Bouquet) and I am not certain that she is cast from the same mold as they were – although it would be an easy matter to tweak her hair and hand/arm positions, or to upsize it.
+In fact, it may be that this mold is the earlier one!
 I have found only two photos of this piece: the one that used to be on the Cybis studio’s website during the early 2000s, and this one from the auctioneer that conducted the liquidation sales in 2019.
-She was in a multi-item mixed lot of ‘child’ pieces, and is obviously missing her bird.
-It may be that this is the same piece that was originally photographed by the studio.
+It was in a multi-item mixed lot of ‘child’ pieces, and is obviously missing her bird.
+Along the bottom edge, where the Cybis signature can be seen in the studio’s website photo, the copyright year impression 1992 can be seen (although not a signature.)

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark and are used here only as reference material.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.